Daily inspection Cap

 PROJECTS ARE REQUIRED TO CONFORM TO PLANNING DIVISION STANDARDS, CODES, AND REGULATIONS.
 Please contact the Planning Division prior to designing your project to ensure you are familiar with the requirements that apply to your location.
 Requirements can also be found in the Unified Development Code.

 Before You Dig

-Before digging, call the Utility Notification Center of Colorado at 800-922-1987.
-It’s fast, free, and it is the law.
+Before digging, request an underground utility locate through the Utility Notification Center of Colorado.
+Call 811 or 800-922-1987.
+It’s fast, free, and it's the law.
 Call at least three days before you plan to dig.
 Protect yourself, your family, and your neighborhood.